SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 It depends on the time of day and how busy the airport is, but in general, as long as you’re not in a super hurry, taxis will be available.
 (That can be different if it’s very late at night.)
 Taxi is usually much cheap than private transfer.
 Expect a taxi fare of 20€ to 40€ depending on where you’re going.
-If you do want a private transfer then check with your hotel as they might pick you up for free.
+If you do want a private transfer, then I would check with your hotel as they might pick you up for free.

-13. Hotel for Santorini Honeymoon
+18. Hotel for Santorini Honeymoon

 Hi Dave!